Wild Horse Education (WHE) was formed for the purpose of:

 WHE has rescued wild horses in need including orphans from the McDermitt roundup and Sheldon National wildlife refuge.

-In the process of monitoring and documenting, Laura Leigh, WHE Founder and primary investigator, has now spent over three years and thousands of hours in the field; she has driven over 200,000 miles following wild horse and burro roundups.
-Documentation of these roundups is available on our website.
+In the process of monitoring and documenting, Laura Leigh, WHE Founder and primary investigator, has now spent over a decade years and traveled a million miles, literally, documenting wild horses and burros.

 We are a registered non profit with the State of Nevada and a 501c3 public charity with the Internal Revenue Service.
 Contributions can be sent through our donation page here: http://WildHorseEducation.org